tagspaces/documentation/docs/extensions/document-viewer.md

 # Document viewer

-A TagSpaces extension allowing to open document file.
+A TagSpaces extension for previewing document files.

 ## Features

-- open document file format
+- preview files in DOCX format

 ## Used libraries